realthunder/asm3-wiki/Topological-Naming.md

 updated element map.

 There is one more important details that is handled inside `ComplexGeoData` and `TopoShape`.
-Most of shape building involves multiple steps.
+Most of the shape building involves multiple steps.
 It is not possible to only hash the element names at the very last step, i.e right before the final shape is stored into a `PropertyPartShape`, because there is no easy way to preserve prefix and/or postfix, which are important for